 Is minoxidil good for facial hair density?

 While minoxidil can be effective for head hair, it should be noted that there is very little evidence to support the benefits of minoxidil for facial hair growth.
-The thought is that Minoxidil can help stimulate blood flow to hair follicles improving facial hair density in the beard.
+The thought is that Minoxidil can help stimulate blood flow to hair follicles, improving facial hair density in the beard.

-Clinical Evidence for Minoxidil
+Clinical evidence for minoxidil

 Minoxidil has been extensively studied for its effectiveness in promoting hair growth, increasing hair thickness and treating hair loss.
 These studies provide a solid foundation of evidence supporting the use of minoxidil as a hair growth treatment.